Branching random tessellations with interaction: A thermodynamic view: Proofs

-The variational principle, Theorem \ref{thm:var_principle}, follows directly from Equation \eqref{eq:rel_entr_density_Psi} and thus from the preceding corollary.
+The variational principle, Theorem~\ref{thmvarprinciple}, follows directly from equation (\ref{eqrelentrdensityPsi}) and thus from the preceding corollary.

-Next we address the existence problem for BRTs with given division kernel, as stated in Theorem \ref{thm:existence}.
+Next we address the existence problem for BRTs with given division kernel, as stated in Theorem~\ref{thmexistence}.
 We still keep a moderate $\Psi$ fixed and let $\br=\br_\Psi$ be its range.
-We also fix an initial distribution $P\in\sP_\Th(\TT)$.
-We will construct a BRT $\bP$ with initial distribution $\bpr_0(\bP)=P$ and division kernel $\Psi$ as a cluster point of some approximating measures $\bP^{n,\av} $.
+We also fix an initial distribution $P\in\sP_\Theta(\TT)$.
+We will construct a BRT $\bP$ with initial distribution $\bpr_0(\bP )=P$ and division kernel $\Psi$ as a cluster point of some approximating measures $\bP^{n,\av} $.

-Specifically, for any $n$ we let $\bar n{+}\br$ and consider the shifted cubes $[n]_i=[n]+\bar n i$, $i\in\ZZ^d$, which are separated by a grid of corridors of width $\br$.
+Specifically, for any $n$ we let $\bar n=n+\br$ and consider the shifted cubes $[n]_i=[n]+\bar n i$, $i\in\ZZ^d$, which are separated by a grid of corridors of width $\br$.
 Let $[n]_\bullet=\bigcup_{i\in\ZZ^d}[n]_i$ be their union.
-We introduce a BRT $\bP^{n}$ for which the cells within the boxes $[n]_i$ evolve according to $\Psi$, while the cells that hit the corridors between these boxes evolve according to $\Ls$.
-(This is inspired by the familiar construction of independent repetitions in disjoint blocks, but avoids an artificial cutting of cells at the block boundaries by using the STIT process in the corridors between the blocks.)
+We introduce a BRT $\bP^{n}$ for which the cells that hit the corridors between the boxes $[n]_i$ evolve according to $\Lambda^{*}$ and, conditioned on this STIT evolution, the cells inside these boxes evolve independently according to $\Psi$.
+(This is inspired by the familiar construction of independent repetitions in disjoint blocks, which is often used in large deviation theory; see \cite{GEO}, (15.52), for example.
+Using the STIT process in the corridors between the blocks, we avoid an artificial cutting of cells at the block boundaries.)
 Formally, we introduce the projection